bruchansky/pluralism-data-analysis/README.md

 Does it mean we should stop trying to measure diversity?
 On the contrary!
 What we need are many measures examining pluralism and diversity from various aspects.
 The more pluralistic measures we gather, the more they will make us think and say something meaningful about the level of diversity in a society.

-The aim of this open source project is to gather models, techniques and use cases on how to measure pluralism and diversity, so that they could be reused and expanded by any data scientist or researcher interested in the topic.
+The aim of this open source project is to gather models, techniques and use cases on how to measure pluralism and diversity, so that they could be reused and expanded.

 Please feel free to contribute, share your own analysis, add comments and links in the reference section.
-This is an ongoing project without a deadline.
-An event or publication could be considered depending on the quantity and quality of contributions.
-Make sure to post your contact details or send an email at contact@plural.world if you would like to stay informed.

-More about this project: https://plural.world/measuring-pluralism/

 **License**

 The content of this project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0), and the underlying source code is licensed under GPL-3.0 License.

-## Use Cases
+## Contributions

 - [Pluralism in Europe](Pluralism_in_Europe/README.md)